mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 ### Summary

 Katagiri Roshi explains how *karma* is the source of our lives.
-He reviews Twelve Chain Causation (also called the Twelve-Linked Chain of Causation, or the Twelve Links of Dependent Origination), noting that karma is *samskara* (link two) and *bhava* (link ten), and these are produced by *avidyā* (the first link: *ignorance*).
-But avidyā is really *vitality*: this is how we get into the human world of the present moment.
-Karma cannot be understood intellectually; the way to understand karma is to return to the source, which is to do zazen.
-He describes four stages of zazen and five related consciousnesses.
-(In particular, the descriptions of *prīti* and *sukha* may be helpful in understanding what is meant when we see the words *joy* and *happiness* in English translations of Buddhist scriptures.)
+He reviews Twelve Chain Causation (also called the Twelve Links of Dependent Origination), noting that karma is *samskara* (link two) and *bhava* (link ten).
+So karma originates from the first link: *avidyā* (*ignorance*).
+This means that avidyā is really *vitality* – it is how we get into the human world of the present moment.
+Our karma cannot be understood intellectually; the way to understand karma is to return to the source, which is to do zazen.
+He describes four stages of zazen and five related consciousnesses – in particular, the descriptions of *prīti* and *sukha* may be helpful in understanding what is meant when we see the words *joy* and *happiness* in English translations of Buddhist scriptures.
 In the fourth stage of zazen, we are exactly one in the realm of source, which is karma.
 Then we can see what karma is.

 ### Transcript